MarkVincent06/Basketball-Scoreboard-Remake/README.md

 ## Welcome! 👋

-Thanks for viewing my project, this is `solo project` in my journey to become a `full-stack developer.`
+Thanks for viewing my project, this is a `solo project` in my journey to become a `full-stack developer.`

 #frontendcareerpath #scrimba